 Ornate Victorin aquarium

 Another Victorian gentleman, and prominent naturalist, Philip Gosse (also an Englishman), coined the term “aquarium” by cleverly combining latin for water, “aqua", with “arium”, latin for a place associated with a specific function.
-Gosse also catalysed the aquarium craze that subsequently swept through the homes of the Victorian gentry; he was the first to create a public aquarium at London zoo in 1853.
+Gosse also catalysed the aquarium craze that subsequently swept through the homes of the Victorian gentry; he created the World's first public aquarium at London Zoo in 1853.
 This was greatly facilitated by his groundbreaking manual published in 1854, The Aquarium: An Unveiling of the Wonders of the Deep Sea.

 London zoo aquarium, 1853

 Fast forward a century to the 1950s.
 Mass production coupled with the invention of plastic shipping bags and airfreight ensured that an aquarium stocked with tropical fish became an affordable and popular addition to the interior of many homes.
-American entrepreneur, author, publisher, and fish expert, Dr Herbert Axelrod, started Tropical Fish Hobbyist (TFH) Magazine, and founded TFH Publications.
+American entrepreneur, author, publisher, and fish expert, Dr Herbert Axelrod, started Tropical Fish Hobbyist (TFH) Magazine, and founded TFH Publications, one of the largest publishers of aquarium books in the world.
 He also wrote many books on tropical fish which, in the pre-internet era, became important sources of reference and inspiration.
 By the 1960s silicon sealant became widely available and another American, Martin Horowitz, used it to construct the first all glass tank.
 And then in the latter part of the twentieth century a Japanese man began to exert a huge influence on design and innovation within the aquarium industry.
 His name was Takashi Amano, and he’d eventually become known as the farther of modern aquascaping.

 “Flushed with drink and excitement, I poured the five bottles in.
 Within five minutes air bubbles formed on the leaves.”